mikeperry-tor/vanguards/README_SECURITY.md

 a public Tor relay goes down.
 5. **Determine** that a specific onion service is running the vanguards addon.
 6. **Suspect** that a specific onion service is using [https://github.com/DonnchaC/onionbalance](OnionBalance).
+7. **Suspect** that your onion service may be using a particular Guard.

 The client adversary can **determine** that a specific onion service (yours or not) is running this addon by observing how that onion service behaves.
 In